donfear/pnpm-upgrade-interactive/README.md

 # pnpm-upgrade-interactive

-A handy interactive tool for upgrading your dependencies.
-It works like `yarn upgrade-interactive` but for pnpm projects ❤️.
+A powerful interactive CLI tool for upgrading pnpm dependencies with ease.
+Inspired by `yarn upgrade-interactive`, this tool makes dependency management a breeze for pnpm projects.
+Perfect for monorepos, workspaces, and batch upgrades ❤️

 ![Interactive Upgrade Demo](docs/demo/interactive-upgrade.gif)